crabba/swb-workshop/service-workbench-quick-start-202106.md

 Note: This alias is defined in your `~/.bashrc file` as a shortcut to query the Amazon EC2 API.
 You should see AMIs for **EC2-LINUX**, **EC2-RSTUDIO**, **EC2-WINDOWS**, and **EMR**.

 ---
-## 3. Conﬁguring Accounts
+# 3. Conﬁguring Accounts

 In this section, you will set up your Service Workbench instance with accounts, workspaces, and other features, that can be used for evaluating the main Service Workbench features.
-You can perform the steps in this section after logging into your Service Workbench web interface as root for the ﬁrst time (the veriﬁcation step of the Install the Service Workbench on AWS platform section above).
+You can perform the steps in this section after logging into your Service Workbench web interface as root for the ﬁrst time (see Section 2.1.6, above).

-### 3.1 Compute Hosting account setup
+## 3.1 Compute Hosting account setup

 **Compute Hosting** accounts are the accounts in which research compute resources are deployed, and which are responsible for the billing of those resources.
 In this deployment, the hosting account will be the same as the deployment account.

-1. Enter the host account script directory, and run the following command to create an AWS CloudFormation stack named `swb-hosting-compute-$HOSTINGACCOUNT_ARG-$STAGE_NAME-stack`, using the 12-digit account number that was passed to the script, and the `STAGE_NAME` variable.
+1. In a terminal window, run the following commands to create an AWS CloudFormation stack named `aws-hosting-account-<HOSTINGACCOUNT>-stack`.
+Call the script using the 12-digit account number of the Compute Hosting account (which in this case is the same account as Service Workbench was deployed into).

 ```bash
 # Go to our hosting account script dir